jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 ## I'm done! 🎉

-Clean up your docker host by running ```docker-compose down``` to stop and remove the containers used above.
+Clean up your docker host by running ```docker-compose down -v``` to stop and remove the containers, and remove the volumes used above.

 And that's it for this challenge !
 Before you jump to the next challenge (`03-Background-Jobs`), let's mark your progress with the following: